Arriving in Australia

 Late arrivals

-Email iaslatearrivals@uq.edu.au if you can't commence by the start date on your offer letter for reasons beyond your control.
+Email iaslatearrivals@uq.edu.au if you cannot commence by Friday, 7 March 2025 for reasons beyond your control.

 In your email, provide: